ZeeshanAhmad008/Get-It-Done/README.md

 Works on any Chromium-based browser:

--Google Chrome
+- Google Chrome

--Microsoft Edge
+- Microsoft Edge

--Brave
+- Brave

--Opera
+- Opera

 # Installing the Extension